robfatland/reorganiseduponthefloor/cubase/README.md

 # Cubase

+The only real difficulty with using a DAW is the evaporated years of one's life: sorting out pathologies.

 ## Terms

-CC is Continuous Controller for MIDI and it means something like a pitch bend wheel that can emit a string of modifiers.
+- CC is Continuous Controller for MIDI and it means something like a pitch bend wheel that can emit a string of modifiers.
+- LUFS is Loudness, K-weighted, relative to full scale (LKFS) or Loudness Units ditto

 ## Pre or Post Fader?